 At times, Google Analytics will register more than one domain under a single contact if you have your pages published to a domain you own, as these pages are also published on your Leadpages Domain.
 If you'd like the analytics to only register your custom domain, you'll want to add your Leadpages Domain (i.e. subdomain.lpages.co) to the Referral Exclusions list in your Google Analytics account.

 Do third-party analytics work with Leadpages published to WordPress or my server?

 Yes!
-As long as you include the code on your page, it should work with all of our publishing options, including WordPress.
-If you use our Advanced HTML export feature, it’s usually best to paste your tracking code right within your page’s source code (rather than in the builder).
+As long as you include the code on your page or site, it should work with all of our publishing options, including WordPress.
+If you use our Advanced HTML export feature, it’s usually best to paste your tracking code right within your page or site’s source code (rather than in the builder).

 I need help setting up my tracking code… what are my options?

 As much as we’d like to help, we’re not able to provide direct support for third-party analytics platforms.
 That said, many top services have excellent guides that cover everything from setup to troubleshooting advice.

 If you’re still stuck, you might try reaching out to your analytics service’s support team—or, if they don’t offer one-one-one support, check for a forum, such as those for Google and Facebook:

 That said, don’t hesitate to reach out to us if you have issues or questions about anything within Leadpages.